July Monarchy: Loi de disjonction

-The wedding of the Duke of Orléans
+Wedding of the Duke of Orléans

 However, in his first speech, on 18 April 1837, Molé cut short his critics with the announcement of the future wedding of Ferdinand Philippe, Duke of Orléans (styled as the Prince Royal) with the Duchess Helene of Mecklenburg-Schwerin.
 Taken by surprise, the deputies voted for the increase of the dowry of both the Duke of Orléans, which had been previously rejected, and the Queen of the Belgians.

 After this promising beginning, in May Molé's government managed to secure Parliament's confidence during the debate on the secret funds, despite Odilon Barrot's attacks (250 votes to 112).
 An 8 May 1837 ordinance granted general amnesty to all political prisoners, while crucifixes were re-established in the courts, and the Church of Saint-Germain l'Auxerrois, closed since 1831, was authorized to renew religious activities.
 To demonstrate that public order had been restored, the king passed reviewed the National Guard on the Place de la Concorde.
 On 30 May 1837, the Duke of Orléans' wedding was celebrated at the château de Fontainebleau.

 A few days later, on 10 June Louis-Philippe inaugurated the Château de Versailles, the restoration of which, begun in 1833, was intended to establish a Museum of the History of France, dedicated to "all the glories of France".
 The king had closely followed and personally financed the project entrusted to the architect Pierre-François-Léonard Fontaine.
 In a symbol of national reconciliation, the military glories of the Revolution and of the Empire, even those of the Restoration, were to sit side by side with those of the Ancien Régime.